 As of April 16, 2012 ICES has updated the embossed seal that appears on the evaluation report.
 Institutions, organizations, regulatory bodies and employers familiar with our old seal will notice a modernization in our logo.
 If you have any questions about the authenticity of the report please contact our office.Top

-I'm applying for immigration under the Foreign Skilled Worker Category (FSWC), what do I do?
+I'm applying for immigration under the Federal Skilled Worker Category (FSWP), what do I do?

-Thank you for your inquiry about seeking a credential evaluation for immigration under the Foreign Skilled Worker Class category.
+Thank you for your inquiry about seeking a credential evaluation for immigration under the Federal Skilled Worker Program.
 As of May 4, 2013 an Educational Credential Assessment (ECA) is required to meet the eligibility requirements for the FSWP.
 If you have contacted our service for an evaluation to meet this requirement, please instead contact the Comparative Education Service (CES), the International Credential Assessment Service of Canada (ICAS), World Education Services (WES) or the Medical Council of Canada for more information.
 Please note only ECAs from these designated services will be accepted for the FSWP at this time.
 For additional information about the new requirements please see the CIC link directly.
 At this time ICES is not a designated service.

 I've applied to two different organizations/regulatory bodies with my original documents, and I realized they both have different document requirements.
 Why did you not start working on my evaluation for the one organization that only requires original documents?